-If you haven’t checked our Rosemarie Penner’s blog, you should.
-The Unfinished Lesson has been one of my favorite piano blogs to follow over the past year or two.
+If you haven’t checked out Rosemarie Penner’s blog, you should.
+She has been one of my favorite piano blogs to follow over the past year or two.
 Rosemarie always seems to have unique blog posts, is tech-savvy, and student-focused.

 Her two most recent posts were both worthy of my clipping and saving in Evernote.
 One tagged under “lesson planning” and the other under “evaluations.”
 Check them out: